Investigating the Dark Energy Constraint from Strongly Lensed AGN at LSST-Scale: Discussion

 The method developed in this work lays the foundation for the analysis pipeline for TDC within DESC.
 We envisage the framework here as a starting point from which the LSST-scale analysis will grow.
 As scalable modeling methods improve, we will start plugging in actual modeling pipelines rather than emulated ones, to keep building up the full analysis.

 The vectorized likelihood evaluation implementation is a starting point, and there are many improvements that are possible.
 As discussed in Section \ref{subsection:likelihood_eval}, assuming every component of the likelihood is Gaussian, there is an analytical solution to the integration that will speed up the evaluation.
 This is already derived, and will be implemented in future work as a faster option.
 The implementation of the analytical solution to the integration will also serve as an important tool for cross-checking the more flexible importance sampling version of the integration.
 In addition to cross-checking internally, this tool can also be used as a cross-check to the \textsc{hierArc} sampling method.
 Since the likelihood code is currently implemented with \texttt{numpy} array operations, it can be re-written in \texttt{jax}.
 This will allow for even faster likelihood evaluations, and the option to use gradient informed samplers.
 We also plan to further improve our posterior sampling by integrating with the DESC cosmological environment.
-We envisage using tools like \texttt{nautilus} \citep{nautilus} that are more robust for exploring complex posteriors.
+We plan to explore the application of nested sampling and Hamiltonian Monte Carlo (HMC) for our cosmological inference, as these techniques have been shown to more robustly explore complex posterior spaces \citep{albert_25, staicova_25}.

 Our baseline assumptions, detailed in Table \ref{table:baseline}, are our current best estimates.
 As noted above, as our modeling pipelines start to take shape, we can update our assumptions, and plug in increasing levels of realism, until we are able to reach a full ``round-trip" scenario, where we start from a simulated lens population, and go through the analysis pipeline all the way back to the underlying cosmology.
 Having this framework running on simulations before the time-delay sample is complete is crucial to allow us to probe systematics.
 In particular, as we start incorporating the silver sample of lenses, we will expand the hierarchical model to incorporate informative modeling priors on quantities such as the power-law slope, explicitly accounting for distribution shifts.